 Load and generation prediction service does not take data from the field, but only the data stored in the database.
 Of course, the data stored in the database arrived at some point from the field.

 Connection density.
-See State Estimation service (Chapter 5.20 “Use case of power distribution grid state estimation” above) for the number of substations where measurements that will be used for Load and Generation Prediction service can be collected.
+See State Estimation service (clause 5.20 "Use case of power distribution grid state estimation" above) for the number of substations where measurements that will be used for Load and Generation Prediction service can be collected.
 Additional measurements can arrive from generation plants and in this case the density of the connection end points will become higher comparing to State Estimation service.

 In addition, residential smart meters could be also used in for LP/GP service.
 In this case the number of connection end points would increase drastically.